JeffDeCola/my-cheat-sheets/other/random-things/williams-diner-pinball-machine-cheat-sheet/README.md

 To move up number, have AUTO (UP) and press ADVANCE.
 To move down number, have MANUAL (DOWN) and press ADVANCE.
-Press start button to chose.
+Press start button to select.

 ### GENERAL SETTINGS